 Extend a simple gaming app that uses the Dash mascot as currency to offer three types of in-app purchases: consumable, non-consumable, and subscription.

-Build voice bots for mobile with Dialogflow and Flutter (workshop) NEW!
+Build voice bots for mobile with Dialogflow and Flutter (workshop)

 An instructor-led version of the Dialogflow and Flutter codelab (listed below).